czetsuyatech/ct-keycloak-iam/docs/production.md

 ### Using a hosted database solution

-If you don't want to spin your own database, you can use a hosted solution from different cloud providers.
+If you don't want to spin your database, you can use a hosted solution from different cloud providers.
 For example AWS RDS.

 ## Custom Keycloak Docker Container